anprowh/anprowh/README.md

 Here is a list of my skills, habits and little descriptions so you can understand my level

-- Maths - I have participated and got some results on Olympiads.
+- Maths - I have participated and succeeded in some School competitions on regional level.
 Performing well in the University
-- OOP - Have experience working with it
+- OOP - Have experience
-- Algorithms and data stuctures - have been doing competitive programming
-- Variable naming - I am used to give variables meaningful names
-- Searching for info - I think I am pretty good at searching for info needed for programming.
-Therefore I can acquire new skills fast and do debugging without help
+- Algorithms and data stuctures - have been doing competitive programming Therefore I can acquire new skills fast and do debugging without help
 - 🐍 Python programming in general:
-  - Know PEP conventions
+  - Generally aware of PEP conventions
-  - Know and have used most of useful keywords
-  - Like to write simple actions in one line (list comprehensions, ternary operators etc)
-  - have used different modules to write scripts I need (keyboard, pyperclip, sys, os, etc)
+  - Have extensive experience using different modules to solve problems I have, which increases my productivity
+  - Use this language very often to solve my daily tasks and write projects
 - 🤖 Data Science - tensorflow, scikit learn, numpy, pandas -
 I had some experience working with these modules.
-Preparing data for ANNs, doing a little of feature engineering.
+Preparing data for ANNs, doing a feature engineering.
-I know base principle of ANNs and some other machine learning models.
-No results I can show yet.
+I know base principle of ANNs and some other machine learning algorithms.
+One of my biggest successes is CNN for eye tracking.
 - 🌐 Web programming:
-  - Know and have a little experience with HTML, CSS, JavaScript
+  - Know and have some experience with HTML, CSS, JavaScript
-  - React.js - have written a one page site for my pathfinding algorithm demonstration
+  - React.js - have used in 2 projects
-  - FastAPI - have written a simple REST API for my pathfinding algorithm demonstration as a backend
-  - Vue.js - currently learning
+  - FastAPI - often use for projects or simple tasks
+- C++:
-- C++ - know syntax, have some experience when was doing competitive programming
+  - have experience doing competitive programming
+  - Have interesting projects utilizing Windows API, OpenVR API, GPU computing (CUDA, OpenGL)
+  - As a University task have written Linux core module, raw bmp file reader etc.
-- Java - have been learning it in the University:
+- Java - have been learning in the University:
   - Know syntax
   - Collections
   - Testing - JUnit tests
   - Threads and Concurrency
-- 💾 Data bases - had a course about data bases on which I learned about SQL (mostly SELECT queries), NoSQL: Reddis, MongoDB, Cassandra, Neo4j
+- 💾 Data bases
+  - have experience working with PostgreSQL in multiple projects + had multiple couses on it in University
+  - Aware of different types of DB
-- Linux bash - had a course about using bash and had some experience using bash for my purposes on a basic level
+- Linux bash - use linux commands on daily basis

 ### ✨ Achievements